zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue 11 Aug 2020 10:02:46 PM Beijing`]
 1. The test case `iftest` has passed.
-There should still be many bugs and more tests are on the way...
+There should still be some bugs.
+Bug fixing and tests continues...

 [`Thu 06 Aug 2020 11:02:28 PM Beijing`]
 1. Still debugging the authentication module.
 And some progress are made.
 Many disturbing events happened in the last two weeks, such as 30-hour black-out, and buggy system update degraded the computer performance to 800MHz.
 Fortunately, everything returns to normal now.
 Hopefully, next week we will see the authentication support able to work.